Skip to main content

 • Emotionally aware products keep humans in the loop—safely.

-Spark the conversation (reply to 1–2 of these)
+Spark the conversation (by replying to 1–2 of these questions)

 1. AUI in the wild: Where have you seen a product adapt to you in real time—helpful or creepy?